mercode-org/meros/meetings-handbook.md

  - @name

 ## Who did what

+> _copy this template and add your points_
-> _you will be called by the moderators to say a few words about the things you did, if you want to_
+_you will be called by the moderators to say a few words about the things you did, if you want to_

 - @name:
   - Done: